Citation, DOI, disclosures and article data

 For classification of lymphomas see WHO classification of neoplasms of lymphoid tissues.

-Hodgkin's disease is usually almost entirely confined to the lymph nodes.
+Hodgkin disease is usually almost entirely confined to the lymph nodes.
 It typically starts in the upper body (neck, armpits, chest).

-Extranodal HD although uncommon may be found in any organ system, either as a primary manifestation or as dissemination of systemic disease.
+Extranodal Hodgkin disease although uncommon may be found in any organ system, either as a primary manifestation or as dissemination of systemic disease.
 This distinction is important, as disseminated disease carries a poorer prognosis.
 Extranodal disease may occur via invasion of adjacent tissue or via haematogenous spread.